benoitpas/c-tree/README.md

 I went with templates as C++ 98 standard library has a [pair](https://en.cppreference.com/w/cpp/utility/pair/pair) template.

 Implementing the unit tests was a great learning experience, it is actually possible with templates to have something similar to [Haskell type classes](https://book.realworldhaskell.org/read/using-typeclasses.html).
 Here the [trait](https://accu.org/journals/overload/9/43/frogley_442/) assertion_traits is used to implement specific comparisons used by the unit tests (c.f. https://github.com/benoitpas/c-tree/blob/7d510f662a48fc84a3400e97ab089d431a3c6668/tree98Test.cpp#L33).

+When using templates of templates of templates (like the stack definition), it does require a lot of attention to get them right especially as the stack contains a pair with a pointer and pointer of pointer.
+[Type inference](https://wiki.haskell.org/Type_inference) like in Haskell or Scala would be welcome here ;-).